 Over a year ago, we met Omar K. Alleyne, the young entrepreneur, writer, and author of Anderson I: The Acute Case of Anthrax.
-Since we last spoke with Omar, two young ladies, Fatima and Jada, have read his book.
+Since we last spoke with Omar, two young ladies, Fatimah and Jada, have read his book.
 They were enthralled by its plot and main characters.

-For Black History Month, we are sharing Fatima’s detailed analysis of Anderson I: The Acute Case of Anthrax, followed by Jada’s synopsis.
+For Black History Month, we are sharing Fatimah’s detailed analysis of Anderson I: The Acute Case of Anthrax, followed by Jada’s synopsis.
 We hope you will enjoy their review – and check out Omar’s book for yourself and send us your review.

 Anderson I, the Acute Case of Anthrax

 What is the book about?

 The book is a dystopian science fiction novel about a doctor called Martin Anderson, who works aboard a ship called the SS Klipspringer and looks after soldiers.
 His life is dandy, until an officer is admitted into the clinic with an unidentified disease.
 Anderson and his assistant, Anya Belle, work hard to find the cure.
 While doing so, they are deployed to a new planet to retrieve some scientists from a previous mission to a different planet.
 Many exciting encounters happen that leave your heart pumping and breathless for more.